-Where HEIs identify a gender pay gap (GPG) and/or particular challenges with gender distribution in their workforces, we expect that they will commit to developing programmes of action to resolve these matters.
-We expect HEIs to work with their recognised trade unions and appropriate stakeholders in both developing and reviewing agreed action plans, which might include issues such as promotions, progression and working patterns, and that stakeholders recognise that institutional plans will need to reflect institutional distinctiveness, size and resources.
+Where HEIs identify a gender pay gap (GPG) and/or particular challenges with gender distribution in their workforces, we expect that they will commit to the importance of understanding and addressing the underlying issues.

+We expect HEIs to work with a wide range of stakeholders - including their recognised trade unions - in both developing and reviewing action plans and that stakeholders recognise that institutional plans will need to reflect institutional distinctiveness, size and resources.